Written by: Shannon Pratt-Phillips, PhD

 Determining whether to feed your horse a source of hay depends on your comfort level and budget.
 A hay analysis really is simple, and will cost less than $30.
 From that, you will have the biggest tool when it comes to evaluating your horse’s diet – because a horse will (or at least should!) eat far more hay then they will eat anything else.
 When the hay isn’t adequate in a certain mineral or other nutrient, it can play major havoc on your horse, even if you are feeding an excellent concentrate mix.
 So, it all depends.
 Is your horse worth knowing how much phosphorus or magnesium is in your hay, or how much protein, so that you can better select a commercial concentrate and/or supplement to complement it?

 Remember, hay (or pasture) is the most important thing your horse eats.
 And they (ideally) eat more hay than grain.
-So, if you don’t do a hay analysis, your horse’s diet could be lacking something very important that you wouldn’t know about without doing an analysis.
+So, if you don’t do a hay analysis, the hay quality could be off and your horse’s diet could be lacking something very important that you wouldn’t know about without doing an analysis.